 The Company invested in an account receivable and promissory note on July 8, 2014 which was due on or before January 15, 2015.
 The note was paid and extinguished in March 2015.
+On April 10, 2015, the Company entered into an exchange agreement whereby the Company will receive an investment in account receivable with installment payments of \$117,000 per year for 11 years totaling \$1,287,000 in exchange for 757,059 shares of Mentor stock obtained through exercise of series D warrants at \$1.60 per share.

-The investment was recorded at face value with an offsetting discount at the time purchased.
-The discount was amortized to interest income over the term of the note.
+The investments were recorded at face value with an offsetting discount at the time of purchase or exchange.
+The discount is amortized to interest income over the term of the notes.